 Nick provides expertise in data collection, management, analysis, and communication to support disease surveillance and wildlife health research.

-Conservation & Livelihoods Analyst
+Conservation & Livelihoods Advisor

 Helen focuses on wildlife health and conservation, and furthering the impact of One Health and Planetary Health approaches.
 She works on developing sustainable solutions to conservation and development challenges, with a particular focus on local communities.